 THE NEW ERA OF ACCEPT

-First of all, I want to say that I have had a privilege to hear a few songs from the upcoming TOO MEAN TO DIE album in advance, and I was really surprised!
+First of all, I want to say that I have had the privilege to hear a few songs from the upcoming TOO MEAN TO DIE album in advance, and I was really surprised!

 Wolf Hoffman: In a good way or in a bad way?

 In a good way!
-All the songs I have heard sounded fresh and powerful and many of them reminded me of BLOOD OF THE NATIONS, which is one of my all-time favorite Accept albums.
+All the songs I have heard sounded fresh and powerful, and many of them reminded me of BLOOD OF THE NATIONS, one of my all-time favorites Accept albums.

 Wolf Hoffmann: Well, that’s a good way.
 Yeah, man, that makes me very happy when you say that because that is a good sign because I mean, we all like BLOOD OF THE NATIONS because it had some– somehow it had a lot of spark and fire in it maybe because we were at that point where we wanted to see if we can still do it because we were just regrouping again and everything was fresh.
 And we had this attitude, “Let’s show it to the world.”
 And so, if we capture some of that energy on our new album, that will be amazing.
 That would be really good.
 And as a matter of fact, you’re not the first one to say it just like that, which makes me think there might be something to it, which is good.

-As you said when you did BLOOD OF THE NATIONS, the band kind of started everything from the scratch.
-Everything was new and fresh, but you weren’t sure if it should really work or not?
+As you said when you did BLOOD OF THE NATIONS, the band kind of started everything from scratch.
+Everything was new and fresh, but you weren’t sure if it would work or not?